 Every place has/had indigenous populations and many different eras.

-In the Americas there are clearly two groups, two nations, one called the southern and the other northern.
+In the Americas there are clearly two main groups, two nations, one called the southern and the other northern.
 And many other pieces of genetics are slipping in to add more groups of first peoples.
 But all of us recent interlopers beg and cry to find ancestry from the adopted home’s native sons and daughters – needing to belong.

 Only in the coming months of new admixture programs, coming in all the companies, some sooner rather than later, can we hope we will begin to see an expanded heritage for all populations.